-Homemade Pumpkin Puree Recipe (+ One Minute Video Demo)Updated: May 24, 2018 Gluten and Grain Free, Holiday Cooking Tips (aired on NBC), Recipes, Videos
+Homemade Pumpkin Puree Recipe (+ One Minute Video Demo)Updated: July 30, 2018 Dessert Recipes, Holiday Cooking Tips (aired on NBC), Side Recipes, Vegetarian Recipes, Videos

 The 5 clips I filmed for the show are airing each weekday – one each day – through Thanksgiving.

 This “Turkey Tips” series shows simple things you can do while preparing your Thanksgiving meal to make it more enjoyable, tasty, and – of course – nutritious!

 The very first Turkey Tip clip is below.
 Please be sure to click over to Gayle Guyardo’s Facebook page and like her fan page as a thank you for taking the initiative to get some very basic Traditional Cooking methods on TV.

 Gayle’s passion is empowering Mothers and what better way to empower them than by showing them how to be as healthy and vital as they can be by taking back their kitchens from an overwhelming dependence and domination by Big Food who care only for the bottom line and not one whit about their health or that of their children?